 You can install the most recent Werkzeug version using easy_install:

 Alternatively you can also use pip:

-sudo pip install Werkzeug
+pip install Werkzeug

 Either way we strongly recommend using these tools in combination with virtualenv.

 This will install a Werkzeug egg in your Python installation’s site-packages directory.

 Note that the last command will automatically download and install setuptools if you don’t already have it installed.
 This requires a working Internet connection.

 This will install Werkzeug into your Python installation’s site-packages directory.

 Virtualenv is probably what you want to use during development, and in production too if you have shell access there.

 What problem does virtualenv solve?
 If you like Python as I do, chances are you want to use it for other projects besides Werkzeug-based web applications.
 But the more projects you have, the more likely it is that you will be working with different versions of Python itself, or at least different versions of Python libraries.
 Let’s face it; quite often libraries break backwards compatibility, and it’s unlikely that any serious application will have zero dependencies.
 So what do you do if two or more of your projects have conflicting dependencies?